kiranmah/authservice/README.md

 # authservice

-Authentication application to be used in a microservice architecture..
+Authentication application to be used in a microservice architecture.
 Check out the project's [documentation](http://kiranmah.github.io/authservice/).

 # Prerequisites